aseriousbiz/abbot-docs/src/guides/hello-world.md

 Most skills will need to collect some information from the user in chat.
 The text that the chat user entered is available in the arguments property:

-* In C# the @Serious.Abbot.Scripting.IBot.Arguments property is a special collection of words.
-See @parsing-arguments-c-sharp for more details.
+* In C# the <xref:Serious.Abbot.Scripting.IBot.Arguments> property is a special collection of words.
+See <xref:parsing-arguments-c-sharp> for more details.
 * In JavaScript, `bot.tokenizedArguments` contains the arguments as a collection of words, while `bot.arguments` is a string containing all the arguments the user typed (it does not include the skill name).
 * In Python, `bot.tokenized_arguments` contais the arguments as a collection of words, while `bot.arguments` is a string containing all the arguments the user typed (it does not include the skill name).